A viable $L_e-L_\mu$ model with $\mu\to e$ violation: Conclusions

 \section{Conclusions}

-We have proposed a model which extends the Standard Model gauge group by the anomaly-free abelian group $U(1)'\equiv U(1)_{L_e-L_\mu}$.
-Two scalars that are charged under this $U(1)'$ group are added to the SM particle content, one $SU(2)_L$ doublet, $\phi$, and one singlet, $S$.
+In this article we proposed a simple model that shows how $\mu\to e$ processes can probe $\tau \to e $ and $\tau\to\mu$ couplings beyond the reach of direct searches for lepton flavour violation in the $\tau$ sector.
+We extended the Standard Model gauge group by the anomaly-free abelian group $U(1)'\equiv U(1)_{L_e-L_\mu}$ and added two scalars that are charged under this $U(1)'$ group, one $SU(2)_L$ doublet, $\phi$, and one singlet, $S$, to the SM particle content.

-As a result of the spontaneous breaking of the $U(1)'$ gauge group, the $Z'$ boson acquires a mass.
+As a result of the spontaneous breaking of the $U(1)'$ gauge group, the associated $Z'$ boson acquires a mass.
 Since the new scalar doublet is singly charged under the $U(1)'$ gauge group, $\mu\leftrightarrow \tau$ and $\tau\leftrightarrow e$ Yukawa couplings are allowed, while $\mu \leftrightarrow e$ couplings are forbidden.
 Nonetheless, $\mu\to e$ can be mediated by the product of $\mu\to \tau\times \tau \to e$ interactions.
 After electroweak symmetry breaking, the $Z'$ couplings receive flavour off-diagonal components due to the misalignment of the gauge eigenbasis and the mass eigenbasis of the leptons.